gosantos/transport_tacker/README.md

 The control of the interval time to update a record is implemented by the method *checkIfNeedsTobeUpdated* in the file *models/vehicle.js*.

-The moving simulation of all vehicles was developed using the algorithm  it follows:

-*model/vehicle.js*

 ### Vehicle moving simulation

+The moving simulation of all vehicles was developed using the following algorithm:

 http://www.movable-type.co.uk/scripts/latlong.html